Laplacian Dynamics on Cographs: Controllability Analysis through Joins and Unions: Conclusions

 \section{Conclusions}

 In this work, we characterized the controllability of Laplacian networks defined over cographs in terms of certain graph-theoretic conditions.
 These characterizations are built upon the intricate correspondance between the inherent structural modularity of cographs, with respect to join and union operation, and its modal properties.
-Moreover, we used the proposed framework to provide a procedure for selecting the set of control nodes guaranteeing the controllability of cograph networks.
+Moreover, we used the proposed framework to provide a procedure for selecting a set of control nodes guaranteeing the controllability of cograph networks.
 In particular, we demonstrated that the minimum number of control nodes rendering a cograph controllable is the difference between its size and the number of cells of its sibling partition.
 It was also revealed that the larger a cell of sibling nodes, the larger the multiplicity of one of the eigenvalues associated with the Laplacian matrix; such multiplicities are often associated with higher degrees of symmetry in the network.
-We then applied our results to certain subclasses of cographs such as threshold graphs, and presented conditions that ensure their controllability, extending previous results reported in the literature.
+We then applied our results to certain subclasses of cographs such as threshold graphs, and by adopting a different approach, presented conditions that ensure their controllability.
+As one of the future research topics, in order to minimize the number of independent controllers of a cograph, one can consider the more general case where the input matrix $B$ is binary with more than one nonzero entry at each column.
+Furthermore, controllability analysis of weighted or directed cographs can be taken into account.